Top 10 U.S. Counties With Foreclosures on the Rise Midyear 2019

 ATTOM Data Solutions’ just released Midyear 2019 U.S. Foreclosure Market Report shows that foreclosure activity in the first six months of 2019 is down 18 percent from a year ago and down 82 percent from a peak in the first six months of 2010.

 Counter to that trend, the report shows that 16 percent of the metro areas analyzed posted a year-over-year increase in foreclosure activity in the first six months of 2019, including Buffalo, New York (up 33 percent); Orlando, Florida (up 32 percent); Jacksonville, Florida (up 18 percent); Miami, Florida (up 7 percent); and Tampa-St. Petersburg, Florida (up 5 percent).
+If you are interested in learning more about our foreclosure statistics, click here.

 Top 10 Counties With Greatest YoY Increases in Foreclosure Activity